schooltool-project/schooltool-book/source/roles.rst

 Super User and Emergency Password Recovery
 ------------------------------------------

-The original "manager" user has some special rights which are independent of his or her group membership, so that SchoolTool administrators cannot completely lock themselves out of the system accidentally.
+The original "Default Manager" user has some special rights which are independent of his or her group membership, so that SchoolTool administrators cannot completely lock themselves out of the system accidentally.

-If you forget the password for "manager", you can reset the "manager" password from the server's terminal.
+If you forget the password for "Default Manager", you can reset the "Default Manager" password from the server's terminal.

 Where PASS is the desired password::